 If you think you have a UTI, be sure to see a doctor for a thorough check-up.

 Untreated infections can lead to adverse complications.
 In some cases, it can lead to kidney failure or chronic kidney disease.

-Known as penile trauma according to the Urology Care Foundation, injuries to the penis can affect sensitivity.
+Penile trauma are injuries to the penis that can affect sensitivity.

 These injuries may arise from past sports injuries to the genital region, rough sex or masturbation, or other traumas.

 Some people who have penile trauma may experience inflammation, redness, and swelling to the glans.